skip to content

 • CRDT => I have the same state schema defined on client and server.
 If I change any field, it will sync automatically on the server counterpart.
 If multiple users are changing different parts of the state, any conflicts will be automatically resolved(but not necessarily in the way you would prefer), and replicated to all clients.

 • Replicache => I have a state schema defined on client which server knows about.
 And it’s not the state changes which get synced, but the intent to change the state.
-So if a todo is marked done, the server doesn’t just get say {id: "todo1", done: true}(the state changes delta).
-But more like {id: "todo1", intent: "markComplete"}(also called mutation).
+So if a todo is marked done, the client doesn’t just send set - {id: "todo1", done: true}.
+The mutation is more like {id: "todo1", intent: "markComplete"}.
 The server can now decide what to do with this and send back any state changes which might have resulted from this mutation.
-The onus of conflict resolution falls on the server, but as we’ll see this actually makes things simpler.

 Concepts

-• Cache/Store => Uses IndexedDB, data is persistent across tabs and reloads.
+• Cache/Store => Uses IndexedDB, data is persisted across tabs and reloads.
 While the exact number depends on browsers, IndexedDB can store data in GBs.

-• mutations => these are functions which are passed an instance of a Replicache Transaction object and app defined custom arguments.
-The mutations are queued on client and sent to server.
-Every mutation has both client and server counterpart.
+• mutations => these are outcomes that client wants to happen usually as a result of some user action.
+They’re defined as functions counterparts on both client and server.
+On the client they are passed an instance of a Replicache Transaction object to make optimistic local state changes.
+The mutations are serialized, queued on client and sent to the server.
 Server’s result is authoritative and might override or add to client’s result.
-User will see the UI changes immediately for whatever they do locally as client side mutation runs immediately.
-If there are any conflicts, or rejection of mutations, the UI will adjust accordingly.
+User will see the UI changes immediately for whatever they do locally, as client side mutation runs immediately.

 • subscription => used to subscribe to the state.
 It’s very similar to selectors in the redux/zustand world.